'The pressure is now handed over to Cliftonville' - Healy

 "The pressure is handed over now to Cliftonville - they go and win four games and they are the champions.

-"But winning league titles is hard when it gets to the run-in and you can get strange performances at times and at times strange decisions.
+"That is not adding any more pressure on Paddy and Cliftonville, but winning titles is hard when it gets to the run-in.
+Sometimes you can get strange performances or at times strange decisions.
 There may be a little bit of an edginess."

 After a run of six consecutive league wins, Linfield have now drawn two in a row since the split after playing out a scoreless draw against Cliftonville before Friday night's result against Glentoran, who remain six points off top spot.